Deion Sanders's Success and Achievements in Timeline

 In 2011, Deion Sanders was inducted into both the College Football Hall of Fame and the Pro Football Hall of Fame.

-In the fall 2021 season, Deion Sanders led the Jackson State Tigers to the Southwestern Athletic Conference (SWAC) title and a program record of 11 wins.
-He was also named the recipient of the fall 2021 Eddie Robinson Award as the season's top FCS head coach.
+In the fall 2021 season, Deion Sanders led Jackson State to the SWAC title and a program record of 11 wins.
+He was also named the recipient of the Eddie Robinson Award.

 2022: Undefeated Regular Season

-In 2022, Deion Sanders led the Jackson State Tigers to their first undefeated regular season.
+In 2022, Deion Sanders led the Jackson State Tigers to the school's first undefeated regular season.